 Alumni: making us proud

-After graduating magna cum laude with degrees in Biology and Chemistry, Cook plunged into her career as an ocean ambassador working to bridge the areas of science, communication, industry and exploration.
+After graduating magna cum laude with degrees in biology and chemistry with a marine biologyoption, Cook plunged into her career as an ocean ambassador working to bridge the areas of science, communication, industry and exploration.

 “I became a talented scientist while learning at OSU, but more importantly I learned there were no bounds to the global reach my work could have,” says Cook.